bhousel/node-diff3/README.md

 * [Longest Common Sequence (LCS)](#longest-common-sequence-lcs)
   * [LCS](#LCS)

 ### 3-way diff and merging

 <a name="diff3Merge" href="#diff3Merge">#</a> <i>Diff3</i>.<b>diff3Merge</b>(<i>a</i>, <i>o</i>, <i>b</i>, <i>options</i>)

 Performs a 3-way diff on buffers `o` (original), `a`, and `b`.
-The buffers may be arrays or strings - if strings, they will be split on space `' '` by default.
+The buffers may be arrays or strings.
+If strings, they will be split into arrays on whitespace `/\s+/` by default.
 The returned result alternates between "ok" and "conflict" blocks.

 See examples: https://github.com/bhousel/node-diff3/blob/master/test/diff3Merge.test.js